London, New York and Beyond: How to Have a Luxury Trip for Much Less Than You Think

 However, in recent years these cities have become known for one major drawback: they can be prohibitively expensive.
 Estimates show the average price of a week in Paris to be approximately £2020 for a couple, with London being around £2790 and New York around £2,870 for two people.
 This will no doubt seem high to some would-be travellers, especially when compared to other global destinations which promise much more value for money.
 However, average prices are often misleading and many find they are pleasantly surprised when visiting one of the supposedly expensive cities as they find the reputations for being expensive were largely unfounded.
 Of course, catching a show on Broadway or in the West End can be costly, as can a romantic meal with views of the Eiffel Tower, but as we shall see, there are ways and means of keeping costs down without sacrificing on experiences.

 No one wants to spend more than they need to enjoy a trip away.
-Even those who have budgeted – perhaps saved all year – will still want to save money wherever possible.
+Even those who have budgeted - perhaps saved all year - will still want to save money wherever possible.
 Planning in advance, knowing the cheaper options and how to avoid the ‘tourist traps’ can make a huge impact on the overall cost of a trip away.
-What follows is a selection of suggestions on how to have a luxury trip for less.

 Anyone that travels frequently will know that flights vary massively in price, often apparently at random.
 This is the first point in which travellers can potentially save a great deal by putting in a little leg work.
 Whilst rumours abound of secret tactics like booking flights on a certain day or just after midnight, these suggestions are usually spurious at best.
 There are, however, a few simple ways to ensure the best price is found.
 Firstly, it is important to shop around and compare prices.
 Aggregator sites are great, but not all airlines are listed on each one so it is advisable to use several as well as check the websites of budget airlines.
 It also helps if there is any flexibility with regards to dates, as popular days and times can hugely push up the average cost of a flight.